Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-cholesky.rst

         ------------------------→
            TP_CASC_LEN (Z-axis)

-.. node:: The diagram above demonstrates a TP_GRID_DIM of 3 and a TP_CASC_LEN of 4.
-There is a one-to-one correspondance between an in-kernel to the cascade chain and an out-kernel.
+.. note:: The diagram above demonstrates a TP_GRID_DIM of 3 and a TP_CASC_LEN of 4.
+There is a one-to-one correspondence between an in-kernel to the cascade chain and an out-kernel.
 The other in and out kernels are occluded in this diagram.

 Padding